VanderPloegR1/companion/Build-for-Another-Device-(Distributable-Linux-Build).md

    - Desktop Linux: `yarn lindist`
    - Raspberry Pi: `yarn rpidist`
+   - Windows: `yarn windist`
+   - macOS intel: `yarn macdist`
+   - macOS Apple silicon: `yarn macarmdist`

       :warning: _It is not recommended to run Companion on a Raspberry Pi with the desktop environment installed.
 This information is given simply for the sake of transparency and documentation.
 If you choose to do this, you do so at your own risk._

-1. The build can be found as a tar.gz in the electron-output/ sub-directory
+1. The build can be found in the electron-output/ sub-directory